root-project/web/manual/math/index.md

 **Using ROOT::Math::IntegratorMultiDim**

-The following code example shows how you can use [ROOT::Math::IntegratorMultiDim](https://root.cern/doc/master/classROOT_1_1Math_1_1IntegratorMultiDim.html){:target="_blank"}.
+The following code example shows how to use [ROOT::Math::IntegratorMultiDim](https://root.cern/doc/master/classROOT_1_1Math_1_1IntegratorMultiDim.html){:target="_blank"}.

 _**Example**_

-In this example different instances of the class are using some of the available algorithms in ROOT.
+In this example, different instances of the class use some of the algorithms available in ROOT.

 {% highlight C++ %}
 #include "Math/IntegratorMultiDim.h"